 Building community capacity, coordinating systems and services, and engaging and empowering families.

-Licking County CFFC is part of the Ohio Family and Children First (OFCF) Councils, whose purpose .is to streamline and coordinate government services for children and families.
-OFCF's vision is for every child and family to thrive and succeed within healthy communities.
-The OFCF Cabinet Council is comprised of the following Ohio Departments: Aging, Developmental Disabilities, Education, Health, Job and Family Services, Medicaid, Mental Health and Addiction Services, Opportunities for Ohioians with Disabilities, Rehabilitation and Correction, Youth Services, and the Office of Budget and Management.
-County commissioners establish Councils in each of Ohio's 88 counties.
+Licking County CFFC is part of the Ohio Family and Children First (OFCF) Councils.
+The purpose of OFCF is to streamline and coordinate government services for children and families and achieve the vision for every child and family to thrive and succeed within healthy communities.
+The OFCF Cabinet Council is comprised of the following Ohio Departments: Aging, Developmental Disabilities, Education, Health, Job and Family Services, Medicaid, Mental Health and Addiction Services, Opportunities for Ohioians with Disabilities, Rehabilitation and Correction, Youth Services, and Budget and Management.
+(Ohio Revised Code Chapter 121.37)

-Service coordination and High Fidelity Wraparound are service planning processes that provide individualized services and supports to families.
-These processes are child centered and family-focused, with the strengths and needs of the child and family guiding the types and mix of services to be provided.
-It is critical that services and supports are responsive to the cultural, racial, and ethnic differences of the community population.
-Licking County’s CFFC is our County’s service coordination and High Fidelity Wraparound provider.
+These voluntary, team-based planning processes are child-centered and family-focused, and build on the strengths and needs of the child and family to guide the types and mix of services to be provided.
+It is critical that services and supports are responsive to the cultural, racial, and ethnic needs and beliefs of the family.

 To view the Licking County CFFC Service Coordination Mechanism, click here